 The corridor near Chinese Garden, providing seats for students to study or relax with nature

 Sometimes we can get tired finding seats or dining in canteens.
 Did you know we have a grass lawn at the Student’s Residence?
 That’s right!
 The warmth of sunshine and a spectacular view of the Kowloon side makes the Student’s Residence lawn the perfect spot to have a picnic with your friends.
 That’s right!
 You can actually have a picnic with your friends during your breaks.
 After your picnic, you can head to the hammocks outside the Student’s Residence Canteen.
-Or in between breaks between classes, you can head to the hammock and work on you essays and do you readings too.
+Or in between breaks, you can head to the hammock and work on your essays and do your readings too.
 You won’t need to worry about being late to class as the Student’s Residence lawn is just a 5-minute walk from Yeung Kin Man Academic Building.

 The Student Lawn at student’s residence, City University of Hong Kong is a great picnic spot!

 Taking out time from our hectic schedule to exercise is an uphill battle.
 Exercising is vital to allow oxygen to flow to our brain to function better.
 Don’t spend all your time in the library studying and mugging books.
 Take a break and go for a short hike along CityU’s hiking trail.
 Its starting point is next to the Nam Shan Entrance of CityU.
 The chirping sounds of the birds and the natural surroundings will soothe your mind.
 Take deep breaths and walk around.
 These are just some of the ways you can do to de-stress yourself.
 The trail takes around 30-40 minutes to complete which is the ideal time for a study break.